 Our general club meeting occurs on the first Wednesday each month.
-Our meetings are usually held at The Artful Dodger Pub just off Yonge near Bloor at #10 Isabella St. Toronto at 19:00 / 7:00 p.m.
-It's a cozy pub with plenty of regulars and no silly affectations.
+Our meetings are held at The Artful Dodger Pub , 10 Isabella St. Toronto at 19:00 / 7:00 p.m.
+It's a cosy pub with plenty of regulars and no silly affectations.
 The owner has given us our own space upstairs with our own server and even a pool table.
 All are welcome, especially those that like or ride older bikes.
-Parking on the street or in the P parking lot across the street.
-And during the summer months our meetings are ride-up backyard barbeques hosted by members at member homes.
+Parking is available on the street or in the Green P Car Park Lot across the street.
+During the summer months our meetings are ride-up backyard barbeques hosted by members at member homes.

 Join us for breakfast!
-Our OFY members, enjoy meeting up for breakfast every Sunday at the Sunset Grill, at the corner of Wicksteed Ave. and Laird Ave.
+Our OFY members, enjoy meeting up for breakfast every Sunday at the Sunset Grill, 45 Wicksteed Ave., East York, at (Wicksteed Ave. and Laird Ave.)
 The Sunset Grill provides excellent food and friendly service.
-OFY folks gather at 8 am Sunday morning.
-Plenty of free parking for cars and bikes.
-After breakfast, those who want to gather together for a ride.

 The "Push" bike for the event is trailered to a "starting pub", and parked outside.
 After much merriment, food and libations inside the pub, the group gathers on the sidewalk to push the bike to the next destination.
 The evening continues with the group pushing a broken down motorcycle through Toronto's downtown core, in the dead of winter to various pub stops along the way.

 As an OFY member you'll be able to chat, discuss, engage in engine tech talk, and share your photos via our OLD FORT YORK Facebook Group.
 This is our "for members only" social online community.

-Join us via our public Old Fort York Facebook page - like us and connect!
+Do join us on our public OLD FORT YORK Facebook Page!
+Like us, and connect!
 We'd love to hear from you and of course, welcome you as an official member!